51Âþ»

 • The course is split evenly between theoretical teaching and practical placements, giving you the chance to develop your skills in NHS hospitals, midwifery-led units and community areas including the home birth team, with support from practising midwives

 • You will study a range of topics to meet the NMC standards for midwifery education.
 This will enable you to be proficient in providing universal care to women with uncomplicated pregnancies and to care for women and babies with additional care needs.
-You will qualify with the NIPE qualification (Newborn and Infant Physical Examination)
+You will qualify with the NIPE qualification (Newborn and Infant Physical Examination), also known as SPEN (Systematic Physical Examination of the Newborn)

 • Benefit from an established breastfeeding clinic hosted by students and staff, where you can put theory into practice working alongside lecturers who are all qualified midwives